Guidelines for online index operations

 - For update-heavy workloads, you may experience some throughput degradation (our testing shows less than 10% degradation).

-Generally, there is no difference in defragmentation quality between resumable and non-resumable online index rebuild.
+Generally, there is no difference in defragmentation quality between resumable and non-resumable online index create or rebuild.

 You can set default options for online or resumable at a database level by setting the ELEVATE_ONLINE or ELEVATE_RESUMABLE database scoped configuration options.
 With these default options, you can avoid accidentally performing an operation that takes your database table offline.
 Both options will cause the engine to automatically elevate certain operations to online or resumable execution.

 You can set either option as FAIL_UNSUPPORTED, WHEN_SUPPORTED, or OFF using the ALTER DATABASE SCOPED CONFIGURATION command.
 You can set different values for online and resumable.